 The full recipe with measurements is in the recipe card below.

-Step 1: Combine the ingredients for the marinade in a mixing bowl.
-Stir until the sugar dissolves.
+Step 1: Combine the marinade ingredients in a mixing bowl until the sugar dissolves.
+Add the chicken and coat the pieces.
+Cover and marinate for 30 minutes at room temperature.

 Expert Tips